Undergraduate Research Opportunity|

 2008- : Member, India International Center, New Delhi, India

-Rebecca Eager (2010; Scientist, Johns Hopkins APL): Seasonal and interannual variability of Arctic sea-ice: Dynamic and thermodynamic factors.
+Rebecca Eager (2010; Scientist, Johns Hopkins APL): Seasonal and interannual variability of Arctic sea-ice: Thermodynamic processes.

-Ryan Clark (2012; LT, US Coast Guard): Regional climate and environmental impacts of the opening of the Arctic.
+Ryan Clark (2012; LT, US Coast Guard): Seasonal and interannual variability of Arctic sea-ice: Dynamical mechanisms.

 Doctoral Theses Advised (2007-Present; ALL)|